Maxime-spr/Maxime-spr-Ma412_Final_Project_SPENCER/README.md

 ## Dataset

-The dataset, 'data.npy', consists of 3879 examples with 18 features each.
-Each example represents an aircraft trajectory with its position in the sky and other significant features.
-The data are clean, and no pre-processing is required.
+We have a database ‘data.npy’ that contains 3879 examples with 18 features each.
+Each example corresponds to an aircraft trajectory with its position in the sky and other significant features.

 ## Repository Structure